-Should you drop out of the working world for a year or two to attend school full–time, or keep your job and attend a part-time program?
+You’ve thought long and hard about your goals and have decided that an MBA is crucial to your career trajectory.
+Now you need to figure out which type of program to enroll in.
+Should you take time away from the working world for a year or two to attend school full–time, or keep your job and attend a part-time program?
 Are you best suited for an Executive MBA?
-What about online programs?
+What about online MBA programs?

 Let's start by looking at a (very) brief overview of your choices.

 You may be tempted to fast-track your career by entering an MBA program directly after college.
 This suits some, but many find the experience disappointing because they lack the practical knowledge necessary to apply what they learn in the classroom.
-In addition, they can contribute little to classroom discussion
+In addition, they can contribute little to classroom discussion.

-In many cases, students enrolled in part-time, EMBA and certificate programs receive partial or full reimbursement from their employers.
+Graduate degrees aren't cheap.
+Some scholarship money is available for full-time MBA students, but awards tend to be less generous than at the undergraduate level.
+In many cases, students enrolled in part-time, EMBA, and certificate programs receive partial or full reimbursement from their employers.
 There's a catch, of course—most reimbursement programs require recipients to remain with the employer for a number of years after earning their degree.
 And if your employer has no reimbursement program, you will foot the bill.

 If you want to improve your position with your current employer, a part–time or certificate program is a good fit.
 Each allows you to enhance your professional skills and increase your value.
 Best of all, you can usually do it at your employer's expense.
-And don't forget distance–learning programs, which allow you to complete your courses from home or work.
+And don't forget online MBA programs, which allow you to complete your courses from home or work.